LukasNezbeda/Awesome-miscellaneous/README.md

 # Awesome-miscellaneous
 Collection of cool and useful software we like to use on almost daily basis.

+Note that this list is far but finished

 Windows-Control
 WinToys: On MS Store